MicrosoftDocs/dynamics365smb-docs/business-central/finance.md

 |Prepare a report that lists VAT from sales, and submit the report to tax authorities in the European Union (EU). | [Report VAT to Tax Authorities](finance-how-report-vat.md)|
 |Manually convert service contracts to change their VAT rate.|[Convert Service Contracts that Include VAT Amounts](service-how-to-convert-service-contracts.md)|

-## Managing Receivables and Payables
+## Manage receivables and payables

-The core of finance is centered around managing receivables and payables, registering the transactions, reconciling banks accounts, paying vendors, receiving customer payments, reimbursing employees for expenses among others.
-This section links you to the core concepts.
+The core of finance is centered around managing receivables and payables, registering transactions, reconciling banks accounts, paying vendors, receiving customer payments, reimbursing employees for expenses, and so on.
+This section provides links to the core concepts.

 | To... | See |
 | --- | --- |